How to build an emergency savings fund

 How much should I have in an emergency fund?

 The more money you keep in an emergency savings fund the better.
-As a general rule of thumb, you should aim to keep three to six months' worth of living expenses saved up for an emergency.
+As a general rule of thumb, you should aim to keep 3 to 6 months' worth of living expenses saved up for an emergency.
 This is because if you find yourself unemployed, it could take several months to find a new job (or even longer).
 So you'll need to rely on your savings until you recover your income.

 Living expenses are things like rent, mortgage repayments, ongoing bills such as health insurance, groceries and medications.
 They're the expenses that you can't easily cut out and things you need to get by day to day.